claes/hemlis/README.md

     (set -e; pass nixos-secrets && echo "source $(type hemlis-install)") | sudo bash -s

 This command will let pass decrypt your secret, and combine the output with a statement to source the hemlis-install script.
-The result will be a script that is piped to standard input of another bash process that executes it.
-This is way the secrets are not stored in plaintext and do not pollute the environment
+The result will be a script, that is very similar to the previous example, that is piped to standard input of another bash process that executes it.
+This way the secrets are not stored in plaintext and do not pollute the environment.

 To deploy the secrets remotely, you can modfiy the command to run the installation part using ssh